UK vs US: Which is Better for International Students

 For a PR in the UK, you must have 5 years of work experience with a minimum salary of 31,887 USD per year or 13 USD per hour.

-• For a job, you will be switching your student status to Tier 2 (T2) or Skilled Worker status, as every year, the UK government publishes job roles having skill shortages in different areas.
+• list items For a job, you will be switching your student status to Tier 2 (T2) or Skilled Worker status, as every year, the UK government publishes job roles having skill shortages in different areas.

 Concluding remarks